UummProject/uumm-prototype/support/Deconstructing governance.md

 In the case of nation state elections, this your ID card.

-In the first iteration of Uumm this is the amount of contributions done.
+In the first iteration of Uumm this is the amount of contributions done by an entitity.

 ### System failure

 Most systems end up compromizing its own interest (#1) in order to make the system usable (#3).
 And so many others have an direct or indirect way to exchange merit (#2) and therfore compromizing its integrity.

-Defining merit is hard because it is a complex data type.
-How do you quantify in a sin But one of the reasons is complex, is because systems are complex.
+Defining merit is hard because it is a complex data type, and can't be easily reduced to a single number.

+The reason merit is complex is because systems are complex.
+Making systens simpler may be of great help (this is what the second part of this post is about), but it is not enough.

 ### Examples

 ### We can do better
-So, how do we create merit.
+So, where is the merit?

 ### Reputation
 Reputation systems have a very close correlation to merit.
 You could define reputation as a proven capcity of an entity.